Automattic/newspack-ghostcms-migrator/README.md

 Post authors are imported.
 Authors must have a visibility of public.
 If the imported author's user_login matches an existing wordpress user with role ('Administrator', 'Editor', 'Author', 'Contributor' ) then wp user will be used.
 Otherwise a Co-Authors Plus Guest Author will be created.

+### Categories and Tags

+Ghost tags will be imported as WordPress categories.